Feline Infectious Peritonitis (FIP): Symptoms, Diagnosis & Treatments

 - Which Cats Are Most Susceptible to Feline Infectious Peritonitis (FIP)?

 Our pets are a part of our families.
 They are with us through it all, often for many years at a time, and they love us unconditionally.
 The least we can do to repay them is to keep them happy, safe, and healthy.

 So, when they fall ill, it can be scary for both us owners and our pets, especially if they’re young.
-Unfortunately, Feline Infectious Peritonitis, FIP for short, is most likely to be found in younger house cats, usually under two years of age.
+Unfortunately, the Feline Infectious Peritonitis virus, FIP for short, is most likely to be found in younger house cats, usually under two years of age.
 It does not start out as exceptionally dangerous, but it can develop into a larger—even fatal—problem if not taken seriously.

 Our furry friends count on us to keep them in check, and that makes it important to stay informed about potential threats they may face.
 For that reason, we’ll be going over what exactly this illness is, how to treat it, forms of FIP, and how to prevent it.

 What is Feline Infectious Peritonitis (FIP)?